jsmoriss/jsm-user-locale/readme.txt

 = Changelog / Release Notes =

-**Version 1.1.0-1 (2016/12/21)**
+**Version 1.1.1-1 (2016/12/21)**

 * *New Features*
-	* Added Polylang integration - the "Select Locale" menu will use the Polylang language URLs if available.
+	* Added Polylang integration - the "Locale" menu will use the Polylang language URLs if available.
 * *Improvements*
-	* None
+	* Added the current locale to the "Locale" menu title.
 * *Bugfixes*
 	* None
 * *Developer Notes*